Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Not all “revenue work” generates equal return.
 Some founders allocate 20 hours to low-yield activities and wonder why revenue stays flat.

-One coach protected 20 hours for “content creation,” but her content didn’t convert.
-Felt productive.
-Wasn’t.
+One coach protected 20 hours for “content creation,” but because her content didn’t convert, the work felt productive without actually driving revenue.

 Her numbers: